 More and more homeowners across Santa Cruz County want custom kitchen cabinetry with a lighter environmental footprint.
 As such, sustainability factors are increasingly shaping kitchen storage decisions.

 Built-in composting and recycling centers are now standard in many modern kitchen storage systems.
-These come in the form of triple-bin drawers with ventilated compartments that keep odors under control and ensure workflows remain efficient.
+These cabinet designs feature triple-bin drawers with ventilated compartments that keep odors under control and keep workflows efficient.

-Material choices play an equally important role.
+Material choices play an equally important role in custom kitchen cabinet designs.
 FSC-certified cabinetry supports responsible forestry practices, while low-VOC finishes improve indoor air quality.
 Recycled-material drawer inserts are another popular feature that, when integrated early in the design process, feel seamless and intentional, like all the other sustainable options.

 Smart Technology Integrations for Kitchens